Team

 Chief Technician

-Maryse is from Beauce.
-Over time, she has developed a particular interest in cats and dogs and a passion for animal health.
-She obtained her Diploma of College Studies as an Animal Health Technician in 2001 at the Cégep de Sherbrooke.
-She was a technician in the Québec region for several years and then fate led her to the Outaouais region in 2007.
-Since then, it has been a pleasure for her to be part of our outstanding team at the Veterinary Clinic of Outaouais.
-She spends her free time letting her creativity run wild in various projects: crafts, cooking, music and of course, she spends time taking care of her three loving cats.
+Maryse, originally from Beauce, has developed a particular interest in cats and dogs over time, along with a passion for the field of animal health.
+She obtained her College Diploma as an Animal Health Technician in 2001 from Cégep de Sherbrooke.
+She worked as a technician in the Quebec City region for several years before destiny led her to the Outaouais region in 2007.
+Since then, she has had the pleasure of being part of an outstanding team at the Outaouais Veterinary Clinic.
+In her free time, she indulges her creativity in various artisanal, culinary, and musical projects, and of course, she takes the time to care for her four beloved cats

 Mélody Quesnel